2nd Congress of the Communist Party (Bolsheviks) of Ukraine: Party statute

 The party congress opened on the morning of October 22, at which, after the election of the members of the Central Committee of the CP(b)U, the congress concluded its work, not mentioning a single word about the statutory commission formed the day before.
 Judging by everything, the statutory commission, formed by the Second Congress of the CP(b)U, has not finished its work.
 In connection with this, it becomes clear why a rather powerful team of researchers of the history of the Communist Party of Ukraine for many decades did not manage to find in the archives even drafts of the draft statute of the Communist Party of Ukraine.

 However, the issue of the statute of the Communist Party of Ukraine arose repeatedly during the two years, especially at the end of 1919.

 The analysis of archival documents shows that the vast majority of rank-and-file communists who worked in the deep underground did not know about the status of the newly formed Communist Party of Ukraine, and the absence of its charter put party organizations in an ambiguous position, requiring their "self-determination", the development of a line of relations, on the one hand - from the Central Committee of the RCP(b), and from the other - from the Central Committee of the CP(b)U. After all, which party were they members of?
-After all, in the party tickets that began to be issued in 1919, it was noted that its owner was a member of the Communist Party (Bolsheviks) of Ukraine, and not a single word mentioned the RCP(b).
+After all, in the party tickets that began to be issued in 1919, it was noted that the owner was a member of the Communist Party (Bolsheviks) of Ukraine, and not a single word mentioned the RCP(b).
 Moreover, the statute of the CP(b) of Ukraine was submitted in the tab to the party ticket.
 But it is known that at the congresses of the CP(b)U its statute was not approved.